-IF YOU ARE INTERESTED IN THIS BLOOD TEST YOU MUST CONTACT ME DIRECTLY FOR INSTRUCTIONS OF WHERE TO ORDER and COST.
+IF YOU ARE INTERESTED IN THIS BLOOD TEST YOU MUST CONTACT DIRECTLY FOR INSTRUCTIONS and TO ORDER.

 In order to establish a baseline of health and to track progress through the treatment process, a blood test is available which will indicate the presence of primary and metastatic cancer activity, liver function and immune function.

 This blood test identifies and quantifies in a highly calibrated, manually conducted test five significant markers, the HCG (human chorionic gonadotropic hormone) by the HCG-beta- chain test, PHI (phosphohexose isomerase), the key enzyme in glycolysis which is greatly increased in cancer cell lines, GGTP for liver function, CEA (carcinoembryonic antigen) and DHEA-S.

 The FDA requires an adequate means to monitor and track progression or regression during clinical use of an unapproved substance within the scope of the Institutional Review Board.
 Beyond these requirements the test allows the following:

 - Establish an individual's health baseline.

 - Determine activity status, such as primary and secondary in malignant diseases not possible with status quo type scans or MRIs, thus allowing: